VictoriaMetrics-Community/mcp-victoriametrics/cmd/mcp-victoriametrics/resources/vm/docs/victoriametrics/vmbackupmanager.md

 * `/monthly/` - contains monthly backups.
 Each backup is named as `YYYY-MM`

-The `vmbackupmanager` takes backups every hour if hourly backups are not disabled; otherwise, it defaults to taking backups every 24 hours.
-You can control the schedule using the `-backupInterval` flag.
+The `vmbackupmanager` takes backups every hour if hourly backups are not disabled; otherwise, it defaults to taking backups every 24 hours at 00:00 in UTC timezone.
+You can control the schedule using the `-backupInterval` and `-backupScheduleTimezone` command-line flags.
+The `-backupScheduleTimezone` flag specifies the timezone to use for scheduling daily, weekly, and monthly backups.
+Note that overriding `-backupInterval` means daily, weekly, and monthly backups will be taken at specified intervals and not daily at midnight.

+For example:
-For example, if you want to take backups three times per day, set `-backupInterval=8h`.
+- if you want to take backups three times per day, set `-backupInterval=8h`
+- if you want to take backups daily at midnight in `Europe/Paris` timezone, set `-backupScheduleTimezone="Europe/Paris"`

 To get the full list of supported flags please run the following command: